-Personnel requesting a medical exception must submit proof of medical contraindication and a request for medical exception form to Occupational Health Services by Nov.
-5, 2013, which is approximately 20 business days prior to the December deadline for compliance.
+Personnel requesting a medical exception must submit proof of vaccination and a request for medical exception form to Occupational Health Services by November 4, 2014, which is approximately 20 business days prior to the December deadline for compliance.
 Occupational Health Services will evaluate the documentation and let you know if you will be granted a medical exception.

 I received an exception last year.
 Do I have to submit the paperwork again this year?